 Poet and translator Alana Marie Levinson-LaBrosse serves as the director of Kashkul and the Slemani UNESCO City of Literature.
 She completed a PhD in Kurdish Studies from the University of Exeter on nineteenth–century Kurdish poetry.
 Handful of Salt (2016) and Dictionary of Midnight (2019) introduced the poetry of Kajal Ahmad and Abdulla Pashew, respectively, to an English-language audience.
 Her portfolio of Kurdish poetry appeared in the July 2018 issue of World Literature Today, and her translation of Hawre Khalid’s “Hands” appear in the summer 2020 issue of WLT.

 Born in Elbasan, Albania, Luljeta Lleshanaku is the author of eight poetry collections published in Albania, of which the following have been translated into English: Fresco: Selected Poems (2002); Child of Nature (2010); Haywire: New and Selected Poems (2011), shortlisted for the Corneliu M. Popescu Prize for European Poetry Translation; Negative Space (2018), which was shortlisted for the 2019 Griffin Award, 2019 PEN America Literary Award, 2019 BTBA, and won the English PEN Translates Award for 2017.
 Lleshanaku’s work has also been translated into French, Spanish, German, Slovak, as well as other languages and has appeared in the pages of World Literature Today and other journals.
 She won the Crystal Vilenica Prize and has been awarded residencies and fellowships from the University of Iowa and the Black Mountain Institute.
-She is currently the research director at Tirana’s Institute of Studies of Communist Genocide.
+She is currently a lecturer at the MARUBI Film & Multimedia Academy.

 Kathy Neustadt lives in Denver and is a freelance field producer for ABC News.
 Before television, she worked in radio broadcasting in the mountains of Colorado for five years before going to work at KCNC-TV in Denver as a news writer.
 Kathy works extensively in not-for-profits in the Denver area.
 She is on the board of trustees at the Rose Community Foundation in Denver, current board chair of the Mizel Arts and Culture Center, and the former chair and longtime board member of the Staenberg-Loup Jewish Community Center.
 In 2012 Kathy endowed what is now the Neustadt JAAMM Festival, which features Jewish authors, speakers, music, and film at the JCC every fall.
 She attended the University of Oklahoma and graduated from the University of Denver with a degree in mass communications.
 She loves to ski and hike in the Rockies and has two children, Tess and Josh Hankin.